Team AdvantageClub.ai

 As the system allows employees to work toward various goals, they are more likely to return to the program.
 The process encourages long-term participation and loyalty in the recognition program.

-The system instils a sense of competition and allows for the process to be gamified.
-Leaderboards or other types of rankings that create a sense of competition and motivate individuals to strive for higher scores are common features of point-based systems.
+The system instills a sense of competition and allows for the process to be gamified.
+Leaderboards or other types of rankings that create a sense of competition and motivate individuals to strive for higher scores are common features of point-based employee incentive programs.

 9. Helps Measure Impact and Track Metrics